mikewest/http-state-tokens/README.md

 *   Cookies are available to JavaScript by default (via `document.cookie`), which enables a smooth upgrade from one-time XSS to theft of persistent credentials (and also makes cookies available to Spectre-like attacks on memory).
-Though the `HttpOnly` attribute was introduced well over a decade ago, only ~8.65% of cookies use it today.
+Though the `HttpOnly` attribute was introduced well over a decade ago, only ~8.31% of `Sec-Cookie` operations use it today.

 *   Cookies are sent to non-secure origins by default, which enables trivial credential theft when you visit your local Evil But Delicious Coffee Shoppe™.
 The `Secure` attribute locks the cookie to secure origins, which is good!
-Still, only ~7.37% of cookies set in Chrome use it today.
+Still, only ~7.85% of `Set-Cookie` operations use it today.

 *   Cookies are often delivered without any indication of the request's initiator, meaning that a server's own requests look identical to requests initiated by your good friends at `https://evil.com`.
-The `SameSite` attribute aims to mitigate the CSRF risk, but ~0.03% adoption is not inspiring.
+The `SameSite` attribute aims to mitigate the CSRF risk, but the fact that ~0.06% of `Set-Cookie` operations use it today is not inspiring.

 Poorly-adopted mitigation attributes to the side, cookies simply don't match the security boundaries we've decided to enforce for other kinds of web-accessible data.
 They flow across origins within a